 Compliance with regulatory guidelines: The subtitling and captioning must be done according to the FCC (Federals Communications Commissions) regulations.
 In additions, the subtitles and captions must ideally meet the quality standards as per the Netflix and The Described and Captioned Media Program (DCMP).

 Consistency: The subtitles presented in the video must have a consistent font, style, font size, color, etc., for better clarity and coherence.

 Subtitling is a time-intensive process, and one must consider multiple aspects to ensure the subtitling is effective.
+Starburst game have enough bonus coins to bet large in a spin and win more back.
 Therefore, it is always best to choose professional subtitling services.